 It’s almost unfair how impressive slow-cooked food can be, given the minimal time and effort it requires.
 Showing up with a delicious hot cheese dip equals instant hero status at any Super Bowl party, poker night, or office potluck.
-Preparing not only dinner for your spouse, but a week’s worth of meals to boot, will do more to reignite the spark in your marriage than a month’s worth of couples’ counseling.
+Preparing not only dinner for your spouse, but a week’s worth of meals to boot will do more to reignite the spark in your marriage than a month’s worth of couples’ counseling.
 And if you’re single and looking, there’s no better way to take a date to the next level than inviting that special someone up to your place for a glass of hot buttered rum, mulled wine, or some other warm, boozy concoction.
-(Check out #crocktails.
-It’s a thing.)

 The slow cooker is also a great way to motivate yourself to get outside on a cold winter day.
 After all, the only thing that tastes better than twenty-four-hour pot roast is said pot roast devoured in your long johns after a day on the slopes.
 (Or after shoveling your driveway.)

 Behold, The Manual’s semi-annual roundup of the best slow cookers for 2018.
-Your new best friend is somewhere in this list.
+Your new best friend is somewhere on this list.
 Find it.

 Why (your grandmother might ask) would anyone want a small slow cooker?
 Because (we respectfully answer) people who live alone still deserve to enjoy delicious dips, meatballs, sauces and soups.
 It also has the one feature you look for in a quality small cooker: simplicity.
 The settings on this little workhorse are limited to Off, Low, High, and Warm—if you need anything simpler, you probably shouldn’t be in the kitchen at all.